 *Not again.
 Not like Garrett.*

-Mike called Jeremiah and explained what happened.
-He kept his voice steady.
-He'd learned how to deliver this kind of news the hard way.
+He pulled out his phone and called Jeremiah.
+Kept his voice steady—he'd learned how to deliver this kind of news.
+Flat.
+Calm.
 Jeremiah said he was heading to the hospital, then hung up.

 Finally, a doctor emerged from behind the double doors.
 His expression was carefully controlled—the kind doctors practiced when they had to deliver bad news without breaking down themselves.